- Client Settings

 In an example we selected, you can see now that the Default Value field shows a date-specific format since we chose the ‘Type‘ as ‘Date‘.

 Note: Custom Fields cannot be deleted if they have already been used under a Client/Matter/Matter Project/Contact.
-Users may instead inactivate clicking on the
+Users may instead inactivate by clicking on the

 Edit link.